 Are free VPNs safe for torrenting?

 Yes and no — it totally depends on the VPN provider you choose.
 All the free VPNs on this list are safe for torrenting.
 They will keep your torrenting activity private from everyone, including ISPs and other peers on the P2P network.
-Plus, all of them have a strict no-logs policy, so your information is never stored.
+Plus, all of them have a strict no-logs policy, so your information is kept private.

-However, many free VPNs collect and sell your data to third parties in order to make a profit.
-Many of them have weak security and can leak identifying information since they don’t have the resources to update their software.
-Some even expose you to viruses and malware.
-Therefore, it’s important to do your research and choose a free VPN that doesn’t log your data.
-It should also have essential security features, like military-grade encryption and leak protection.
+That said, many other free VPNs collect and sell your data to third parties in order to make a profit.
+Some also have weak security and may leak identifying information since they don’t have the resources to properly protect your connection.
+Therefore, it’s important to do your research and choose a VPN that can truly keep you safe.

 Is using a VPN for torrenting legal?